veez21/IntelliBoost/README.md

 - Dynamic update binary to detect ram or processor speed and decide on what profile to install(battery/ performance)

 ## Contribution
 Spot an error/bug?
-Please send me a pull request!
+Please send me a fork then send me a pull request!
 Any contribution is welcome

 ### FAQ (Freaking Annoying Questions)